 Major Project Successes:

-- A robust NGO database and comprehensive market assessment that engaged 167 distinct organizations throughout the region in order to gauge their capacity, connectivity, priorities, and institutional profiles;
+- A robust NGO database and comprehensive market assessment that engaged 167 distinct organisations throughout the region in order to gauge their capacity, connectivity, priorities, and institutional profiles;

-- The development of a wide range of capacity development materials which were used to implement trainings and other support to NGOs;
+- The development of a wide range of capacity development materials which were used to implement training and other support to NGOs;

 - An online learning forum and marketplace for NGOs to connect and equip NGOs through a dynamic virtual learning forum;

-- Three hundred and forty-one (341) CD Activities conducted for NGOs such as workshops, online certificate in NGO Management and Organizational assessments;
+- Three hundred and forty-one (341) capacity development (CD) activities conducted for NGOs, such as workshops, online certificate in NGO Management and Organisational Assessments;

-- Fourteen (14) organizational assessments (PLOCA) conducted with Institutional Strengthening Plans (ISPs) developed and completed for all grantees;
+- Fourteen (14) organisational assessments (PLOCA) conducted with Institutional Strengthening Plans (ISPs) developed and completed for all grantees;

 - One hundred and sixty-four (164) NGOs reached through various interventions;